Parramatta Grass (Sporobolus africanus).

 Geronimo | MSMA | 0 | 3-6L/Ha | 6 L/ha in 300 L of water for boom application or 3 L/ha applied twice approximately 10 days apart |

-The following are non-selective but also have a long term residual and stop re-growth of Parramatta Grass.
+The following are non-selective.
+They have a long term residual and also stop re-growth of Parramatta Grass.

 - Renegade.
-This stops Parramatta Grass for up to 12 months, and reduces the need for multiple herbicide applications.
+This stops Tussock Grass for up to 12 months.
+This reduces the need for repeat herbicide applications.

 - Numchuk Quad.
 Numchuk Quad gives effective post and pre emergent Rat’s Tail control for up to 12 months.